Youth Research Council

 Check out the YRC’s most recent presentation about our methods and findings on the multiple meanings of school safety.

 The Youth Research Council (YRC) is a research collaborative and community-based experiential learning innovation.
-Launched in the Fall 2021, the Youth Research Council is a partnership of the Sociology and Anthropology Department’s Center for Social Science Research (CSSR), Mason’s Early Identification Program (EIP), Johns Hopkins School of Education Center for the Social Organization of Schools and the University of the District of Columbia Division of Arts and Humanities.
+Launched in the Fall 2021, the Youth Research Council is a partnership of the Sociology and Anthropology Department’s Center for Social Science Research (CSSR), Mason’s Early Identification Program (EIP), and Johns Hopkins School of Education Center for the Social Organization of Schools.

 The YRC embraces a scaffolded model of learning with the goal to integrate students at various stages of the social science pipeline.
 High school students serve as YRC Fellows, while undergraduate and graduate students serve as research mentors and research assistants.